larajorge11/spring-security-davor/README.md

 * Spring JPA Repositores
 * Custom implementation of User Details Service
 * Configure Spring Secutiry to use the custom implementation of User Detail Service

+### Tips
+* Don't use @Data of Lombok when there is a @ManyToMany: It will create two methods equals and hash code